eclipsesource/tabris-js/doc/local-build.md

 ## Local Build

-You can build Tabris.js apps on your local machine using the [Cordova command line interface](http://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-Line%20Interface).
+You can build Tabris.js apps on your local machine using the [Tabris CLI](https://www.npmjs.com/package/tabris-cli).

 > <img align="left" src="img/note.png"> <i>This guide is for building apps locally with the command line.
 A guide covering the online build service can be found [here](build.md).</i>